 Fun fact; Kastelorizo was the only place in Europe where the solar eclipse of March 2005 was completely visible!

 Tilos is a part of the Dodecanese group and one of the most beautiful, sustainable, and liberal cities in Greece.
 The island also happens to be the first city in Europe that runs solely on wind and solar power.
 Being the sustainable island that it is, there aren’t many tourist facilities on Tilos, and hence, not too many people end up visiting the island.
-All this makes Tilos island even more appealing for enthusiasts that want to get off-the-beaten-track!
+All this makes Tilos Island even more appealing for enthusiasts who want to get off the beaten track!

 Kalymnos offers the ultimate off-the-beaten-track experience for hikers, divers, and rock climbing enthusiasts.
 The island is mountainous and has a rough, rectangular shape and the coastline is filled with sheltered coves.
 At Kalymnos, you’ll also find thermal baths, the relic of an ancient volcano, and some of the most beautiful views of the Bodrum Peninsula.
 Another thing Kalymnos is famous for is sponge diving.
 In fact, this is the main occupation on the island that’s today one of the last places in Greece where sponges are still fished individually, by hand.

-When talking about hidden gems in Greece, I simply have to mention Patmos; the northernmost island of the Dodecanese.
-Except for a handful of religious tourists very few people are aware that this small island in the North Aegean exists.
-Patmos is famous as the island where John the disciple got the vision to write the Book of Revelation.
+When talking about hidden gems in Greece off the beaten track, I simply have to mention Patmos; the northernmost island of the Dodecanese.
+Except for a handful of religious tourists, very few people are aware that this small island in the North Aegean exists.
+Patmos is famous as the island where John the Disciple got the vision to write the Book of Revelation.
 However, as I mentioned, other than religious people, very few know this information, and hence this beautiful, pristine remains blissfully unfrequented.

 Did you ever visit some of these hidden gems in Greece?
 Do you think there are some places I didn’t mention in this list?
 Which one is your favorite?
 Where would you go first if you visit Greece tomorrow?
 Let me know in the comments!